She knows my presence before

 Mother, may I?
 Waiting for her

-permission, greedy for the touch
+permission, starving for the touch

 of her dappled coat, warm under